Primayer/XilogApiDocs/README.md

       - Date at which to start querying loggers channel data.
     - endDate: (string -  MM/dd/yyyy)
       - Date at which to finish querying loggers channel data.
-    - timeWindowStart: (string - optional)
+    - timeWindowStart: (string)
-      - Time at which to start querying loggers channel data.
+      - Time at which to start querying loggers channel data. (can be empty)
-    - timeWindowEnd: (string - optional)
+    - timeWindowEnd: (string)
-      - Time at which to finish querying loggers channel data.
+      - Time at which to finish querying loggers channel data. (can be empty)

 ##### Return Value